-004420 MAFFS PRINTER NETWORK KIT
+004420 AVIATION PRINTER KIT

-The NFES# 004420 MAFFS Printer Network Kits are designed to provide a common wireless printer and internet access for MAFFS activations and trainings with personnel from various agencies.
+The NFES# 004420 Aviation Printer Kits are designed to provide a common wireless printer and internet access for MAFFS activations and trainings with personnel from various agencies.
 This kit may be used on other incidents but only when other incident use will not impact possible MAFFS use.
-The MAFFS Printer Network Kit comes in two boxes: Printer and Accessories.
+The Aviation Printer Kit comes in two boxes: Printer and Accessories.
 Both boxes are required for system operation.
 The kit comes with a HP printer/scanner/fax and Verizon MiFi.
-It also comes with spare ink cartridges, two reams of paper and a USB drive.
+It also comes with spare ink cartridges, two reams of paper and a USB drive with drivers and software.